 - Report the accident to your insurance company but do not give further details, admit fault, or accept any sort of settlement without speaking to an attorney

-The Kentucky attorneys at Wilt & Associates can talk to you about your car accident and investigate the cause.
+The Kentucky attorneys at Wilt Injury Lawyers can talk to you about your car accident and investigate the cause.
 If fault is in dispute, we work with accident reconstruction experts to show that the other driver failed to yield right-of-way and was the direct cause of your accident and injuries.
 Then, we take on the insurance company on your behalf to ensure you secure the financial compensation to which you’re entitled for your losses.
 This includes your medical expenses, lost paychecks, vehicle repairs, and pain and suffering.